mathyousee/power-platform-snippets/dataverse-api-101/dataverse-api-101.md

 ### Using Cookies from your Browser
 When you are logged into a part of the Power Platform - say Power Apps, for example, a cookie will be added to your browsing session so you don't have to re-authenticate on *every* page!
 We are actually able to "intercept" this cookie from the web browser and use this in our requests.

-To get this cookie, we first need to know the URL of your dataverse environment.
+To get this cookie, we first need to know the URL of your Dataverse environment.
 From the Power Platform Admin Center, open your environment.
 Your will find this URL listed as the **Environment URL**.
 For example, mine looks like this: https://org56f8d45d.crm.dynamics.com/.

 Append `/api/data/v9.0/` to this environment URL, so it looks like this: `https://org56f8d45d.crm.dynamics.com/api/data/v9.0/`.
 From your authenticated browser session, navigate to this URL.
 You should receive a list of tables that exist in this environment.